-The Pierce G12 computer lab has desktop computers with a variety of engineering software (for example, Solidworks and Comsol Multiphysics) installed and available for student use.
+The SEC 1.107 computer lab has desktop computers with a variety of engineering software (for example, Solidworks and Comsol Multiphysics) installed and available for student use.

-Access to this space can be arranged by contacting Mohammad Souri (email@example.com).
+Access to this space can be arranged by contacting Nishant Sule (email@example.com).

 Assistant Dean of Teaching and Learning

-Dr. Anas Chalah is the Assistant Dean for Teaching and Learning at the School of Engineering and a Lecturer on Engineering Sciences at Harvard University.
+Dr. Anas Chalah is the Assistant Dean for Teaching and Learning at the School of Engineering, as well as a lecturer in Engineering Sciences at Harvard University.
 He leads a team of engineers and collaborates with faculty to create an environment that encourages hands-on engineering education.
-As member of the research and teaching senior executive team, he applies new pedagogical methods in developing experimental and design-based activities as well as supporting SEAS's growing presence in biological and environmental engineering.
+As a member of the research and teaching senior executive team, he applies new pedagogical methods in developing experimental and design-based activities, as well as in supporting SEAS' growing presence in Biological and Environmental Engineering.
 Anas received his PhD in Chemistry from the University of Massachusetts, Amherst.

 Active Learning Labs Manager

-Rachel is the Active Learning Labs Manager and provides managerial and technical support to active learning activities.
-Her academic training includes a BS in Archaeology and Materials from MIT, and an MS in Manufacturing Engineering at Boston University, and an MLA in Ext Studies, Management from Harvard Extension School.
-Previously, she worked in industry as a Process Engineer for H.C.
-Starck in a tantalum metal refining and powder manufacturing factory, as a Research Engineer in electrolytic processing of rare earth metals, and has worked on other diverse materials science research projects including: ceramics development for dental biomaterials applications, ancient Mesoamerican copper smelting, and polymeric photonic bandgap materials.
+Rachel is the Active Learning Labs Manager and provides broad managerial oversight and technical support to the Teaching and Learning group.
+Her academic training includes a BS in Archaeology and Materials from MIT, an MS in Manufacturing Engineering at Boston University, and an MLA in Ext Studies, Management from Harvard Extension School.
+Previously, she worked in industry as a Process Engineer in a tantalum metal refining and powder manufacturing factory, as a Research Engineer in electrolytic processing of rare earth metals, and has worked on other diverse materials science research projects, including: ceramics development for dental biomaterials applications, ancient Mesoamerican copper smelting, and polymeric photonic bandgap materials.
 She loves to make things by hand – sewing, knitting, welding/metalworking, carpentry, cooking – as well as spending time working in her garden, growing vegetables and flowers, and exploring nature with her two young children.